reem-shaikh/70DaysOfCode/main/18-12/notes.md

 #### [a-zA-Z0-9_ \- \. ]+ [@] [a-z]+ [\.][a-z]{2,3}

 > - has predifined meaning attached to it, thats why we use it like \-
+> . has predifined meaning attached to it, thats why we use it like \.

 ------